 How Can I Meet the CCPA’s New Compliancy Standards?

 If you have taken measures in the past to become GDPR compliant then the good news is that you have already completed over half of the work that needs to be done to meet CCPA standards.
 Outside of GDPR standards, here’s what else needs to be updated on your website:

 Ease of Opting-Out

-The language on your website’s opt-in/opt-out checkbox (GDPR-compliant websites will already have this set up) now needs to be updated to meet CCPA requirements for both adults and children.
+The language on your website’s opt-in/opt-out checkbox (GDPR compliant websites will already have this set up) now needs to be updated to meet CCPA requirements for both adults and children.
 Opt-out check boxes must be added any and everywhere data is collected on the website.

 Answering Requests for Personal Information

 If your company does not already have procedures set in place for your IT team to access personal information and subsequently respond to user requests for access to their own personal information; these protocols must be developed immediately.
 By law, users who request access to their own personal information must first prove their identification, usually via an email address or SMS message.
 Once their identity has been verified, users may request to have their personal information delivered electronically.
-They also then have the right to request that all of their information be deleted from their records.
+They also then have the right to request for all of their information to be deleted from their records.

 Updating Frontend & Backend Data Collection and Processes